-I'm the author of a collection of short stories, Circus (McClelland & Stewart 2014); an academic monograph, Modernist Lives: Biography and Autobiography at Virginia and Leonard Woolf's Hogarth Press (Bloomsbury 2018); two collaboratively written academic books (Scholarly Adventures in Digital Humanities, Palgrave 2017, and Using Digital Humanities in the Classroom, Bloomsbury 2017); a handful of poems; some short stories; some book reviews; and many academic articles and book chapters on book and publishing history, digital archives, and 20th-century literature.
+I'm the author of a collection of short stories, Circus (McClelland & Stewart, 2014); two academic monographs, Modernist Lives: Biography and Autobiography at Virginia and Leonard Woolf's Hogarth Press (Bloomsbury, 2018) and Women and Letterpress Printing 1920-2020: Gendered Impressions (Cambridge University Press, 2022); two collaboratively written academic books (Scholarly Adventures in Digital Humanities, Palgrave, 2017, and Using Digital Humanities in the Classroom, Bloomsbury, 2017 (revised second edition, 2022)); a handful of poems; some short stories; some book reviews; and many academic articles and book chapters on experimental feminist approaches to book and publishing cultures, digital archives, and 20th-century literature.

 I received my BA(Hons) in English Language and Literature from the University of Oxford and my PhD in English Literature and Book History from the University of Toronto.
 Previously I was a SSHRC Postdoctoral Fellow and lecturer at the University of Reading and a Banting Postdoctoral Fellow at Simon Fraser University.
 I was the 2017 SSHRC Impact Award Winner in the Talent Category.

 I was born in Dawson Creek, British Columbia, the traditional territory of the Kelly Lake First Nation.
-I currently live and work on the traditional land of the Huron-Wendat, the Seneca, and most recently, the Mississaugas of the Credit River.
-This meeting place is still the home to many Indigenous people from across Turtle Island and I am grateful to live and work on this land.
+I currently live with my partner and our two children in Toronto, on the traditional land of the Huron-Wendat, the Seneca, and most recently, the Mississaugas of the Credit River.